Welcome to the

 Judges often contact the BJCP Staff to say that they are missing points.
 Often it is simply the case that their points have not caught up with their records.
 Once a competition is over, the organizer must fill out a report that includes all of the experience points to be awarded for that event.
 We request that this report be filed within three weeks of the competition, but sometimes it takes a bit longer.

 Once the BJCP receives the report, the IT Director records the experience points in the database.
 Generally this process is completed the same day as receiving the report, provided it is submitted electronically using the online organizer reporting system web application.
-Before contacting the IT Director, first check to make sure an organizer report has been submitted.
-Check the list of "submitted" and "delinquent" reports on the Database Reports section of the BJCP Website.
+Before contacting the IT Director, first verify that an organizer report has been submitted.
+Check the list of "submitted" and "delinquent" reports on the Database Reports section of the BJCP web site.
 Note that it takes up to a month for the submitted reports to be processed through our IT systems and make it back to the web record web application.
 If you believe that a report is submitted but you have not received your points, check back when the records have been updated and see if they are still missing before contacting the IT Director.
-Note that the Website contains a "Data current as of:" display.
+Note that the web site contains a "Data current as of:" display.
 This indicates the date the information in the online judge records was last revised.

 The BJCP maintains a database of all participating judges.
 Once a competition is registered as an AHA/BJCP Sanctioned Competition Program event, the BJCP provides a list of its active judges who are local to the specific competition to the competition organizer.
 In return, we expect the organizer to invite BJCP judges to participate in the event.